Cabinet Office commits to publishing details of Carillion’s 100 central government contracts

 The department also revealed that the government has given £150m to the official receiver to fund its work overseeing the company’s liquidation and the renegotiation of its contracts – 450 of which were in the public sector and where a third of its revenue, £1.7bn, came from.

-At a joint inquiry by the Work and Pensions Committee and the Business, Energy & Industrial Strategy Committee, key Cabinet Office figures were questioned yesterday about their role in the demise of Carillion, which went out of business last month.
+Key Cabinet Office figures were questioned at a session of the House of Commons liaison committee, which is made up of all select committee chairs, about their role in the demise of Carillion, which went out of business last month.

 They defended the government’s decision to grant around seven contracts to the firm despite its profit warnings, and months of speculation over its ability to service its debts.

 - Carillion: collapsed contractor aimed to double Whitehall profit margins in recovery plan

 - MoJ creates government-owned facilities management company to take on Carillion work